gosynapsify/MungingEmails/README.md

 ##### Usage
 ---

-**Note:** This is just a quick getting started, for the documentation, either compile the docs yourself with the make script in the docs directory, or download [this zip](https://www.dropbox.com/s/hdrc7f9nsv6kkh1/docs.zip?dl=0) and open the html file.
+**Note:** This is just a quick getting started, for real docs navigate to the docs directory and run the make file like "make <type>" (usually html) to create your docs.
+This will also ensure they are the most up to date.

 - Doing everything:
     ```python